JennaMcCullough/AmazonTermitaria/README.md

 **ACKNOWLEDGEMENTS**

 We thank Juliana Soto Patiño and Rodrigo Monjaraz Ruedas for assistance with the Spanish translation of this article.
+This work was supported by NSF (DBI 2507989 to JMM).

 **REFERENCES**